-Few studies have investigated whether impairments in goal-directed control are present in a behavioral addiction like gambling disorder, where there is no drug involved (van Timmeren, Daams, van Holst, & Goudriaan, 2018).
-Two recent behavioral studies in GD have used the two-step task to answer this question.
-One study on problem gamblers and healthy controls reported decreased model-based learning in people with gambling problems (Wyckmans et al., 2019).
-The other study included problem gamblers with a preference for electronic slot machine games and found that model-based increased when problem gamblers were tested in a gambling environment relative to a neutral condition (Wagner, Mathar, & Peters, 2022).
-Interestingly, a study with a similar design but now including a healthy control group resulted in group differences between problem gamblers and controls in model-based learning during neutral or a gambling situation in virtual reality (Bruder, Wagner, Mathar, & Peters, 2021).
-In sum, the evidence of goal-directed impairments of GD is scarce, mixed, and potentially influenced by contexts.
-Moreover, whether GD is associated with abnormal neural correlates of model-free and model-based behavior is yet unexplored.
+Several studies have used the two-step task to study behavioral impairments in model-based/model-free learning in GD.
+One study reported decreased model-based learning in problem gamblers and healthy controls (Wyckmans et al., 2019).
+Another study included regular problem gamblers with a preference for electronic slot machine games and reported that model-based control increased when problem gamblers were tested in a gambling environment relative to a neutral condition (Wagner et al., 2022).
+Interestingly, a study with a similar design but now including a healthy control group and using a virtual reality gambling environment found reduced model-based decision making in problem gamblers compared to controls (Bruder, Wagner, et al., 2021), replicating the results from Wyckmans et al. (2019).
+However, being in a neutral or gambling virtual reality environment did not have a significant impact (Bruder, Wagner, et al., 2021).
+In sum, the evidence of goal-directed impairments of GD is scarce and potentially influenced by contexts.
+Moreover, the neural correlates of model-free and model-based decision making in GD have not been assessed yet.

 One important factor that has shown to impact clinical outcomes is acute and chronic stress.
 They are both well-known risk factors for the escalation of and relapse to addictive behaviors (Koob & Le Moal, 2008; Sinha, 2008).
-Moreover, they have been shown to prompt increased reliance on habitual decision-making (Radenbach et al., 2015; Schwabe & Wolf, 2009, 2010), mediated through cortisol (Otto, Raio, Chiang, Phelps, & Daw, 2013).
+Moreover, stress has been shown to prompt increased reliance on habitual decision-making (Radenbach et al., 2015; Schwabe & Wolf, 2009, 2010), mediated through cortisol (Otto et al., 2013; Radenbach et al., 2015).
 Theoretically, diminished goal-directed control through stress could be a crucial mechanism for addiction.
-Especially during early abstinence, acute stress may increase the (already enhanced) reliance on habitual control in patients with addiction, causing relapse (Schwabe, Dickinson, &
+Especially during early abstinence, acute stress may increase the (already enhanced) reliance on habitual control in patients with addiction, causing relapse (Schwabe et al., 2011).
+One recent study by Wyckmans et al., (2022) directly investigated the effect of acute stress on the balance between model-based and model-free control in problem gamblers and found that while a stronger stress response was associated with lower model-based control in healthy controls, no such association was found in problem gamblers.